health

 May 30, 2023

-One in five people in Bangladesh suffer from Presbyopia, a condition which makes seeing things up close difficult for older adults and heavily impacts livelihood opportunities.
-BRAC, in partnership with VisionSpring, with a cadre of community health workers took to the communities in Bangladesh with a radical idea of ‘demedicalising’ the treatment of Presbyopia in 2006.
-Read more to learn how trained community health workers helped 2 million people in Bangladesh to see better and preserve their livelihoods.
+One in five people in Bangladesh suffer from presbyopia, a condition which makes seeing things difficult up close - and can heavily impact livelihood opportunities.
+BRAC, in partnership with VisionSpring, and a cadre of community health workers, took to communities in Bangladesh in 2006 with a radical idea of ‘demedicalising’ the treatment of presbyopia.
+Less than 20 years later, this has resulted in two million people in Bangladesh being able to see better.

 January 5, 2023